I Feel Sick: Issue 2

+Summary

 Devi promises to fight Sickness even without using her hands.
 Sickness says she is not the first person to catch them, one being the person who introduced the force to her.
 Devi realizes she is late for a meeting about a job illustrating a children's book and rushes to meet her eccentric new boss, Mr. Nerves.
 He orders several outlandish changes to her painting for the book.
 During his lecture, Devi has a flashback to her date with Johnny the Homicidal Maniac.
 While overlooking the town, Johnny asks what happens when someone loses their defining trait, in this case, Johnny's ability to paint.

 After connecting Johnny's story with her own, Devi quits her job and rushes home, determined to beat Sickness.
 Several distractions in her apartment's hallway hinder her progress, and her morbidly obese neighbor blocks the hallway.
 Devi attempts to squeeze by and gets trapped.
 She hears a voice that claims to be the neighbor's fat.
 It tells Devi that it's psychic and will attempt to help her.
 It shows her a scene from her childhood when a boy by the name of Spidgey Simons gives her a Valentine's Day card.
 Devi coughs chalk into his face and crumples up the card.
 The fat says Spidgey later died of a chalk-induced asthma attack, and he was the only boy that could ever understand her.

 Devi escapes and makes it to her room, finding Sickness now in the form of a doll.
 Sickness reveals it is using Devi's mind to grow a real body, and if Devi tries to resist again, it will kill her.
 After Devi quit her job, Sickness had to accelerate its plans.
 It offers her powers similar to Johnny's, and Devi appears to accept them.
 When Sickness lets down its guard, Devi pins it to a canvas with a paintbrush and removes its eyeballs.
 Devi says she has won and has complete control over her mind again.
 Now that she has Sickness's eyes, it will become a tortured audience to her life.
 The series ends with Devi and Tenna overlooking the town, watching a plane crash into their apartment building.